There are millions of articles online about healthy living. It’s a monstrous industry full of complexity, contradiction and confusion.

 “The doctor of the future will give no medicine but will interest his patients in the care of the human frame, in diet, and the cause and prevention of disease.” –Thomas Edison

 After treating thousands of patients for their lifestyle related illness, I’m passionate about teaching healthy living as the best prevention.
+I want you to improve your health beyond just fixing niggling symptoms.
+You have the capacity to do much more for your health than any doctor or medicine.

 I think part of my reason for writing this was to convince myself to keep going.
 Yes, I may be adding to the noise, but increasing my reach and helping people before they get to my office is my justification.